anam-org/javascript-sdk/README.md

 Available personas are managed via the [Anam API](https://api.anam.ai/api).

 > **Note**: The examples below are shown using bash curl syntax.
 For the best experience we recommend trying queries directly from our [interactive Swagger documentation](https://api.anam.ai/api).
-To use the interactive Swagger documenation you will first need to authenticate by clicking the Authorize button in the top right and pasting your API key into the displayed box.
+To use the interactive Swagger documentation you will first need to authenticate by clicking the Authorize button in the top right and pasting your API key into the displayed box.

 ### Listing Available Personas